What are Magnesium Side Effects?

 Magnesium is an essential mineral that helps maintain healthy muscle and bones.
-There are many health benefits magnesium supplements provide but do you know what the side effects from magnesium look like?
+There are so many health benefits of magnesium but do you know what magnesium side effects include?

 However, it is important to note that research has shown magnesium supplements result in only a small decrease in blood pressure.